sketchplugins/plugin-directory/README.md

 - [HSL Color Picker](https://github.com/ashung/hsl_color_picker), by Ashung Hung: HSL Color Picker for Sketch
 - [Select Parent Artboards](https://github.com/nefaurk/select-parent-artboards), by Nefaur Khandker: A Sketch plugin that selects the parent artboards of the current selection
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
-- [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [Sketch Arrange Artboards](https://github.com/kenmoore/sketch-arrange-artboards), by Ken Moore: Layout all artboards in a grid with user-specified number of rows
-- [Relabel Button](https://github.com/kenmoore/sketch-relabel-button), by Ken Moore: Update a button's label and it gets resized automatically, preserving existing padding.
-- [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
-- [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Design responsive screens and easily see all screen sizes at once.
 - [Launchpad](https://launchpad.animaapp.com), by Anima Team: Turn your Sketch design into a live website.
 - [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.
 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.